Overwhelmed with all the jargon and fine print? Don’t worry, we’re here to break down the differences between HDB loans and bank loans.

 The historical interest rate for bank home loans has been above 3%.
 In the early 2000s, the rate was 3.25 to 4%, making them more expensive than HDB loans.

 However, due to the Global Financial Crisis in 2008, bank interest rates have been at record lows for several years.
 It was only in 2015 to 2016 that interest rates started going up again, leading to a high of 2.88% in 2019.

 Here’s an example.

-Let’s say you’re buying a flat at S$350,000.
+Let’s say you’re buying a flat at S$500,000.
 For this illustration, let’s assume the valuation is the same as the purchase price.